mevlutarikan/battleship/README.md

 $ npm start
 ```

-To start React App in development Server
+To start React App in development server, enter:

 ```
 $ cd react
 $ npm start
 ```

-Open your browser and go to (http://localhost:30000) or to build app. in reactapp folder
+Open your browser and go to (http://localhost:3000)

+To build application, enter command below in reactapp folder:

 ```
 $ npm build
 ```

+Node server serves reactapp/build folder in 8080 port.
+Type (http://localhost:8080) in your browser.

-Serve ./reactapp/build folder by any web server.
-(Nginx, Apache, Node Server etc..)
+You can also serve ./reactapp/build folder by your web server.
+(Nginx, Apache etc..)

 ## Test